ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ### Custom HTML tags

-We can design custom components with more meaningful APIs by using tags, attributes, and nesting - just like "real" elements.
+We can design custom components with more meaningful APIs by using tags, attributes, and nesting - just like real elements.
 Here's what that means:

 _Old class-based design_
 ```html
 <i class="icon icon-phone"></i>
 ```
-_Or, custom tag and attribute design_
+_or custom tag and attribute design_
 ```html
 <icon name="phone"></icon>
 ```